-John Kerry Defends Two-State Solution, Rebukes Israel Settlements
+John Kerry Defends Two-State Solution, Rebukes Israeli Settlements

 "With his presidential hopes dashed after his loss to George W. Bush in the 2004 election, Mr. Kerry saw his time as secretary of state as a chance to make a true change in the Middle East.
 In three weeks, his near-constant travels around the world will end and his energetic diplomacy will suddenly terminate.
 He has one major accomplishment under his belt — the Iran nuclear deal — but he could not achieve his goals on the Israeli-Palestinian dispute, or in the Syrian civil war."

-As we've previously reported peace talks fell apart.
+As we've previously reported, peace talks fell apart.

-We cannot continue to let Israel be treated with such total disdain and disrespect.
-They used to have a great friend in the U.S., but.......— Donald J. Trump (@realDonaldTrump) December 28, 2016

 Earlier, President-Elect Trump took to Twitter to offer his view.

 "We cannot continue to let Israel be treated with such total disdain and disrespect.
-They used to have a great friend in the U.S., but...," he tweeted Wednesday morning.
+They used to have a great friend in the U.S., but......." he tweeted Wednesday morning.
 "Not anymore.
 The beginning of the end was the horrible Iran deal, and now this (U.N.)!
 Stay strong Israel, January 20th is fast approaching!"

-not anymore.
-The beginning of the end was the horrible Iran deal, and now this (U.N.)!
-Stay strong Israel, January 20th is fast approaching!— Donald J. Trump (@realDonaldTrump) December 28, 2016

 His choice for U.S. ambassador to Israel, David M. Friedman, has called the two-state solution an "illusion."